 When discussing politics Don very much takes an alternative view on the subject, thus talking about the lack choice available in the current system, mainstream media censorship to conspiracy theories, among other topics.
 However, all of this is done in a tongue and check way, with plenty of gags, meaning he is able to play to a wide variety of rooms.

-TV AND RADIO As seen on BBC Asian Network.
+AS HEARD ON RADIO 4 13 MILLION CLUB As seen on BBC Asian Network.
 Guest on BBC Asian Network Radio, The Nihal Show.
 Guest on BBC Asian network Raido, Mawaan and Emily show.
 Guest on BBC Ouch podcast (disability talk show).
 Guest on No Pressure to be Funny podcast on the British comedy guide.
 Guest on Abnormally Funny People podcast.

 Gigs Paid work for Grassroots Labour, Downstairs at the King's Head, Gag House Comedy and Abnormally Funny people among other clubs.
 School tour support for John Williams show My Son's not Rainman Corporate and writing work for Abnormally Funny People including the USA and Switzerland.